-Instead of relying on those sources to prepare, you should focus on studying with more realistic practice problems.
-Undoubtedly, you should use the four official practice tests provided by the College Board.
+Instead of relying on those sources to prepare, you should focus on studying with official practice problems.
+The best study resources are official practice tests provided by the College Board.

-Also, Khan Academy has partnered with the College Board and provides many realistic practice questions.
+Also, Khan Academy has partnered with the College Board and provides additional official practice questions.

 Furthermore, the official PSAT practice test has quality practice questions.